yorkulibraries/vufind/README.lcs.txt

 * copy /usr/local/vufind/web/conf/config.ini from dev/prod server to web/conf/config.ini
 * copy /usr/local/vufind/web/conf/Unicorn.ini from dev/prod server to web/conf/Unicorn.ini
+* dump mysql database from prod/dev server and import into your db

 VuFind needs to be mounted on /find/, if you mount it on a different prefix, then you need to make